Jakne96/Distortion-pedal/README.md

 # Distortion-pedal

-Project type: Portfolio
+## Project type:
+Portfolio

+## Status:
+Completed

+## Description
 Distortion pedal, designed in KiCAD, manufactured by JLCPCB.
 Based on circuit on the circuit presented under this link: https://www.wamplerpedals.com/blog/lifestyle-hobby/2024/08/how-to-design-a-basic-distortion-pedal-circuit/
-I prototyped the circuit on the breadboard, tested the tone and designed the PCB, V1 had some issues, like isolated islands on the PCB, and didn't work properly.
-Right now I'm waiting for delivery of the newest version.
+Distortion pedals are usually based on "clipping" the sound with diodes, for this project I use red LEDs.
+The circuit was at first prototyped on the breadboard and tested for its sound.
+PCB was desinged, ordered from JLCPCB and soldered, effect is as below.
+Audio demo is in the appropriate folder